SammShukla/sammshukla.github.io/_posts/2024-07-03-Kubernetes.md

 manage permissions etc. Unless you have tons of Linux and server administration experience, you might not want to do that - thankfully, there are tools and managed services which simplify the creation of a Kubernetes Cluster (learn more in the "Kubernetes Deployment" section).
 Once the Cluster is up and running, Kubernetes will create, run, stop and manage Containers for you.
 - It does that in so-called "Pods" - which are the smalles unit in the Kubernetes world.
 A Pod simply contains one or more Container (typically one though) and any configuration as well as volumes required by the Container(s).
-With Kubernetes, you don't manage Containers but rather Pods which then manage the Containers - more on that in the next course section
+With Kubernetes, you don't manage Containers but rather Pods which then manage the Containers.

+# Minikube :